 Impact

 A flaw in the enforcement of WebAuthentication policy on Android Chrome allows a compromised renderer process to leak data from another origin through a crafted HTML page.
 The weakness permits an attacker to read cross‑origin data, exposing user information and potentially sensitive session data.
-The vulnerability is an access‑control related issue that triggers an uncontrolled data disclosure, matching weaknesses such as improper authorization and insufficient input validation.
+This vulnerability is an access‑control issue that triggers uncontrolled data disclosure, matching weaknesses such as improper authorization (CWE‑346) and missing or improper permission enforcement (CWE‑693).

 Affected Systems